Prized prospect Jasson Domínguez becomes youngest Yankees player to homer in 1st big league at-bat

 “I haven’t really been paying too much attention to all that, all the comments and all the information about me,” he said.
 “I’m not much on social media.
 I’m not reading a lot of the different articles that are written.
 I just try to focus on what I can do and try to play my game and better myself so that I can fulfill whatever expectation there is being the best I can be.”

-Domínguez was set to become the youngest player to appear in a game for the Yankees since 19-year-old pitcher José Rijo in July 1984 — and the youngest position player since 20-year-old outfielder Stan Javier in April 1984.
+Domínguez became the youngest player to appear in a game for the Yankees since 19-year-old pitcher José Rijo in July 1984 — and the youngest position player since 20-year-old outfielder Stan Javier in April 1984.

 Boone is certainly aware of the expectations people have for Domínguez and believes he'll live up to them.